Notorious Chinese Stinky Tofu

 I was unfurling my map as we walked down the street, when my father stopped in his tracks, spun around, mildly frantic, as if searching for the source of some impending disaster.

 “God, what’s that smell?”

-I pointed to a stinky tofu vendor, acrid smoke wafting over
+I pointed to a stinky tofu vendor, acrid smoke wafting over his pushcart.

 “That’s what they call stinky tofu.
 Want to try some?”

 In retrospect it was a silly question.
 My dad shot off at what was for him, an unusually quick pace, and didn’t slow down until he was safely out of range, certain he wasn’t being followed.

 There is a good reason why stinky tofu is a street food.
 Try cooking this dish at home, and you will promptly be asked to move out; not just from the house, but from the neighbourhood.
 It is also known as smelly tofu.
 But smelly hardly seems an adequate adjective to describe the reeking power of this fermented bean curd.
 It is often said that stinky tofu is to China what the durian is to southeast Asia, or what Stilton cheese is to England.
 It is roughly comparable to the smell of a fetid, open sewer anywhere on the planet, (though I have a friend who disputes this: he reckons you would never notice the smell of the sewer with a stinky tofu stall nearby).

 It is widely available in China but in Taiwan stinky tofu is especially popular.
 Few restaurants serve it.
 Those that do are likely to be specialists – if all your customers are eating it no one will be offended, right?
 These places usually offer a variety of stinky tofu such as deep-fried, stewed, steamed or even raw.

 As it is normally eaten in Taiwan, stinky tofu is deep-fried.
 It should be golden and crisp, even crusty.
 It is served with spicy topping that nicely compliments the tofu and offsets any deep fry greasiness.